JuliaGL/XCB.jl/docs/src/interface.md

 #### Key events

 X and XCB do not offer much keystroke-related utilities, unless we look at some extensions such as XKB, which was used here for processing key inputs.
 It allows the storage of keyboard and keymap states, as well as functions to translate keystrokes into characters.
-The input processing using XKB was inspired from the [XKB tutorial](https://github.com/xkbcommon/libxkbcommon/blob/master/doc/quick-guide.md).
+The input processing is performed using XKB via [XKeyboard.jl](https://github.com/serenity4/XKeyboard.jl).

 #### Mouse events